davisjaron/Poly-Phone-Manager/README.md

 4. Check phone firmware versions match minimum requirements

 ## Security Note
 Ensure proper security measures when using this tool, as it requires administrative access to phone systems.

+## License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This means:

+- You can use, modify, and distribute this software
+- If you modify and use this software in a network service, you must:
+  - Make your modified source code available to users of that service
+  - Include the original copyright notice
+  - State significant changes made to the software
+  - Provide a way to obtain the source code

+See the [LICENSE](LICENSE) file for the full license text.